facebok pixel

 Please note that these compensation figures are indicative, and actual compensation payouts can vary depending on the specifics of your case.
 The time limit for criminal injury claims is generally two years from the date of injury, which is shorter than the three-year limit for personal injury claims.
 Legal representation can negotiate compensation amounts on your behalf, and No Win, No Fee agreements (also known as Conditional Fee Agreements) can be utilised for personal injury claims.
 Our CICA solicitors can advise you and help you make a CICA claim or appeal a Criminal Injuries Compensation Authority claim if necessary.

-*See case studies from MRH Solicitors (client testimonials on successful claims)*
+*Click to see case studies from MRH Solicitors (client testimonials on successful claims)*

 Time Limits For Compensation Payouts